 1. Tobey Maguire (Spider-Man)

 Because Sam Raimi’s Spider-Man was a game changer for comic book movies in 2002, it was only appropriate that Tobey Maguire’s suit would be a game changer for costume design in comic book movies.
-Other than the traditional red and blue, its anatomically correct front and back spider emblems, platinum webbing and the meanest-looking eyes Spidey has ever had made this suit a true original that has never been duplicated to the same standard as far as I am concerned.
+Other than the traditional red and blue, its anatomically correct front and back spider emblems, platinum webbing, and the meanest-looking eyes Spidey has ever had made this suit a true original that never needed an update in subsequent installments and has never been duplicated to the same standard, as far as I am concerned.
 You can say what you want about how Maguire acted as Peter Parker, but you cannot deny that he looked good doing it.

 Jason has been writing since he was able to pick up a washable marker, with which he wrote his debut illustrated children's story, later transitioning to a short-lived comic book series and (very) amateur filmmaking before finally settling on pursuing a career in writing about movies in lieu of making them.
 Look for his name in just about any article related to Batman.